Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Linear-time Dynamic Programming over Exponentially Many Decompositions

 \end{theorem}

-\begin{proof} As a structure can be decomposed recursively, it suffices to prove the binary splitting step.
+\begin{proof} As a \finaledit{pseudoknot-free} structure can be decomposed recursively, it suffices to prove the binary splitting step.
 Suppose a motif $\vecm$ is split into two submotifs $\vecm_a$ and $\vecm_b$ at a boundary base pair $(i,j)$, as illustrated in Fig.~\ref{fig:split}.
 Let $P_{i,j}$ denote the event that bases $i$ and $j$ are paired.
 By the chain rule of probability,

-The third line holds because the conditioned boundary pair makes two motifs independent.
-The last line holds because once the boundary pairs are enforced at the motif-level RNA folding. \end{proof} \begin{corollary} \end{corollary}
+\finaledit{In a pseudoknot-free structure, the boundary pair $(i, j)$ ensures that the two submotifs $\vecm_a$ and $\vecm_b$ are independent (no interactions between them) in the Boltzmann ensemble, which justifies the third line.
+The fourth line holds because the boundary pairs are enforced in the motif-level folding.} \end{proof} \begin{corollary} \end{corollary}

-This theorem suggests that we can tighten the probability upper bound for a structure by exploiting probability bounds of smaller local motifs.
+This \finaledit{corollary} suggests that we can tighten the probability upper bound for a structure by exploiting probability bounds of smaller local motifs.
 For sufficiently small motifs, we can obtain an exact bound by enumerating all compatible (partial) sequences and folding them under the motif constraints.
 For motifs that are too large for exhaustive enumeration, we instead apply the motif ensemble approximation with rival motifs developed in the previous section.

 Figure~\ref{fig:threedecompositions} shows three alternative decompositions of the same Eterna100 structure from Fig.~\ref{fig:decomposition_eterna57}.
-In fact, a given target structure typically admits exponentially many decompositions, because each base pair may or may not be selected as a splitting boundary.
-This yields the following counting result.
+In fact, a given structure admits exponentially many decompositions, because each base pair may or may not be selected as a splitting boundary.
+This yields the following \finaledit{Theorem}.

 \begin{theorem} The total number of distinct decompositions of a secondary structure $\vecy$ is $2^{|\pairs(\vecy)|}$. \end{theorem}

 Let $\mathcal{M}$ denote the set of decompositions that can be evaluated efficiently for a target structure $\ystar$.
 The best probability bound obtainable via decomposition is then